alters-mit/magnebot/doc/api/magnebot_controller.md

 The occupancy map is static, meaning that it won't update when objects are moved.

 Note that it is possible for the Magnebot to go to positions that aren't "free".
-Reasons for this include:

-- The Magnebot's base is a rectangle that is longer on the sides than the front and back.
+The Magnebot's base is a rectangle that is longer on the sides than the front and back.
 The occupancy grid cell size is defined by the longer axis, so it is possible for the Magnebot to move forward and squeeze into a smaller space.
-- The Magnebot can push, lift, or otherwise move objects out of its way.
+The Magnebot can also push, lift, or otherwise move objects out of its way.

 ***